 We all want to be the best musicians possible.
 It’s not just what we do – it’s who we are”

-The most notable smudge on an otherwise outstanding hiring track record was the revolving door that the Principal Flute chair had become between 2009 and 2015.
+The most notable smudge on the LA Phil’s otherwise outstanding hiring track record was the revolving door that the Principal Flute chair had become between 2009 and 2015.
 Before Mr. Crockett joined the orchestra, Mathieu Dufour came and went in the span of a few months.
 After he joined, David Buck held the position for two years before he departed.
 Julien Beaudiment moved from France to LA after making some difficult life choices, only to have to move back to France because of health issues.

 The orchestra felt snakebit, the position seemed cursed, and some were wondering if Pedro Cerrano needed to offer rum and cigars to Jobu to help purge the evil spirits that had seemingly inhabited the chair.